wkumari/draft-wkumari-dhc-capport/README.md

    When the device is informed that it is behind a captive portal on a particular network interface, it should:

-   1. Not initiate new IP connections through that interface until until the CP has been satisfied (other than those to the captive portal browser session and connectivity checks).
+   1. Not initiate new IP connections through that interface until the CP has been satisfied (other than those to the captive portal browser session and connectivity checks).
 Existing connections should be quiesced (this will happen more often than some expect -- for example, the user purchases 1 hour of Internet at a cafe and stays there for 3 hours -- this will "interrupt" the user a few times).

-Kumari, et al.          Expires September 5, 2015               [Page 7]

-Internet-Draft             DHCP Captive-Portal                March 2015

    2. Present a dialog box to the user informing them that they are behind a captive portal and ask if they wish to proceed.

-   3. If the user elects to proceed, the device should initiate a connection to the captive portal login page using a web browser configured with a separate cookie store, and without a proxy server.
-If there is a VPN in place, this connection should be made outside of the VPN and the user should be informed that connection is outside the VPN.
-Some captive portals send the user a cookie when they authenticate (so that the user can re- authenticate more easily in the future) - the browser should keep these CP cookies separate from other cookies.
+   3. If the user elects to proceed, the device should initiate a connection to the captive portal login page using a web browser configured with a separate profile, incliding a separate cookie store, and without a proxy server.
+If there is a VPN in place, this connection should be made outside of the VPN context and the user should be informed that connection is outside the VPN.
+Some captive portals send the user a cookie when they authenticate (so that the user can re-authenticate more easily in the future) - the browser should keep these CP cookies separate from other cookies.

    4. Once the user has authenticated, normal IP connectivity should resume.
 The CP success page should contain a string, e.g